christophebe/crawler.ninja/README.md

 0.2.4
 - Code refactoring : remove the attribute uri.
 Use only url in the options object & functions.
 - Code refactoring : rename parentUri by parentUrl.
+- Invalid output in the console plugin : the http method was not correctly displayed.